-The United States faces a wide range of threats to its security from foreign intelligence activities, terrorist elements, and other non-traditional adversaries designed to achieve advantage over US military, diplomatic, and economic interests at home and abroad.
-The counterintelligence community must act jointly to understand, confound, manipulate, and thwart these threats, which exceed the ability or resources of any single US agency or department to overcome.
+The United States faces a wide range of threats to its security from foreign intelligence activities, terrorist elements, and other non-traditional adversaries designed to achieve advantage over U.S. military, diplomatic, and economic interests at home and abroad.
+The counterintelligence community must act jointly to understand, confound, manipulate, and thwart these threats, which exceed the ability or resources of any single U.S. agency or department to overcome.
 When necessary, we will disrupt these activities through arrest and expulsion.

-The counterintelligence community will therefore identify and prioritize adversarial intelligence activities targeting US interests and leverage its collection, analytical, investigative, and operational resources to defeat these activities.
+counterintelligence The community will therefore identify and prioriadversarial intelligence activities targeting U.S. interests and leverage its collection, analytical, investigative, and operational resources to defeat these activities.
 We will also expand our capabilities in cyberspace.
-The cyber environment provides unprecedented opportunities for adversarial activities and is particularly vulnerable because of the nation's heavy reliance on information The counterintelligence systems. community will exploit and defeat adversary intelligence activities through the application of the full range of intelligence techniques.
+The cyber environprovides unprecedented ment opportunities for adversarial activities and is particularly vulnerable because of the nation's heavy reliance on information systems.
+A strong and well-protected U.S. information infrastructure is critical to virtually every aspect of maintaining our nation's security.
+Trusted insiders as well as external adversaries are targeting the information infrastructure U.S. for exploitation, disruption, and potential destruction.
+The counterintelligence community will exploit and defeat adversary intelligence activities through the application of the full range of intelligence techniques.

-In collaboration with our colleagues in the broader Intelligence elements will assess the intelligence capabilities and activities of foreign powers and non-state groups including terrorists and will describe their resources, plans, methods of operations, and worldwide reach.
-Foreign intelligence establishments and terrorist groups acquire resources, train and deploy personnel, and execute both intelligence clandestine and covert operations against us.
+In collaboration with our colleagues in the broader Intelligence Community and pursuant to strategic threat guidance, counterintelligence elements will assess the intelligence capabilities and activities of foreign powers and non-state groups, including terrorists, and will describe their resources, plans, methods of operations, and worldwide reach.
+Foreign intelligence establishments and terrorist groups acquire resources, train and deploy personnel, and execute both clandestine and covert intelligence operations against us.
 The counterintelligence community must understand who they are, who their intelligence allies are, what they do, why they do it, and what they can do.
 Counterintelligence elements will use this knowledge to direct activities that counter, exploit, and defeat adversary intelligence activities - particularly the rooting out of spies in our nation's midst.